Theresa O'Shea

 Costa Natura, Estepona

 Costa Natura, near Estepona, opened in 1979 and was Spain's first naturist resort.
-Although the surrounding area is now heavily built-up, once you step inside the gates it's a total oasis – a village of whitewashed apartments set among lush lawns and palm trees and a riot of jazzy geraniums and bougainvillea.
+Although the surrounding area is now largely built-up, once you step inside the gates it's a a village of whitewashed apartments set among lush lawns and palm trees and a riot of jazzy geraniums and bougainvillea.
 Facilities include a swimming pool, Jacuzzi, sauna and steam room, massage room and tennis courts.
+You can rent an apartment in Costa Natura (see below).
 Day passes are available.
-Part of the grey-sand Arroyo Vaquero beach in front of the complex is signposted as naturist.

 Cabopino, Marbella

-If you're looking for a long sandy nudist beach backed by dunes and pine trees, then try Playa de las Dunas to the west of Cabopino marina in Marbella.
+If you're looking for a long sandy nudist beach backed by dunes and pine trees, then try Playa Artola also known as Playa de las Dunas to the west of Cabopino Marina in Marbella.
 The water is shallow, so it's safe for kids and good for wading.
 At weekends the textile to naturist ratio is fairly even.
-The non-nudist side of the beach has restaurants, showers, first aid and the usual urban beach facilities.
+The non-nudist west end of the beach has restaurants, showers, first aid and the usual beach facilities.
+The dunes are now protected and cars are not allowed to enter.

 Less than ten minutes from Málaga capital, you'll find the city's only official naturist beach, next to the mouth of the Guadalhorce River in the San Julian neighbourhood.
-Near the entrance you get a textile-naturist mix, but round to the right it's more fully naturist.
-Mostly Spanish, lots of families and a great laid-back atmosphere – as long as you don't mind the low-flying aircraft overhead (It's situated right under the flight approach to Málaga airport!).
-The beach is long, wide and sandy, and there are showers, toilets and beach bars.
+Near the entrance where ther is more than ample parking you get a textile-naturist mix, but round to the right it's more naturist.
+Mostly Spanish, lots of families and a laid-back atmosphere – as long as you don't mind the low-flying aircraft overhead -it ia located right under the flight approach to Málaga airport! or stray golf balls - it is also backed (and fenced) by the Malaga Parador de Golf Hotel and Golf course.
+The beach is long, wide and sandy, and there are several showers, but toilets and beach bars only near the entrance.

-Coming from Málaga towards Torremolinos on the N-340, take the San Julián-Guadalmar turning at Km 232.
+Coming from Málaga towards Torremolinos on the A-7, take the San Julián-Guadalmar turning at Km 232.
 Follow the road that runs parallel to the dual carriageway and down to the beach car park.

 Almayate beach, Torre del Mar